Developers345/spring-annotations/NOTES/annotations.md

+# What is Bean Definition?

+- A **bean definition** is a class configured with the values and dependencies that we want the IOC container to use when instantiating the object of our classes.

+**Or**

+- For the IOC container to instantiate objects of our classes, we provide configuration information such as property values or dependencies.
+  Based on this configuration provided by the developer, the IOC container creates (instantiates) the objects of our classes.

 ## 1. Why Annotations Come Into Picture?

 - Annotations are meant to provide information about our classes to the Spring IoC container.